Deaths

 MEDICAL ABORTION DEATHS IN FOREIGN COUNTRIES – REPORTED BY THE MEDIA

-Three Medical Abortions Deaths in Women from Foreign Countries Reported in the Media
+Three Medical Abortions Deaths in Women from Foreign Countries Reported in the News Media

-• Sweden: 2003-June 3, a 16-year-old woman, Rebecca Tell Berg, approximately 7-8 weeks gestation, died 3 days after initiation of medical abortion.
+• One death in Sweden: 2003-June 3, a 16-year-old woman, Rebecca Tell Berg, approximately 7-8 weeks gestation, died 3 days after initiation of medical abortion.
 It was reported that she had bleed to death.
 (13)

-• United Kingdom: 2005-June 27, a 18-year-old woman, Manon Jones, 6 weeks gestation, died 17 days after initiation of medical abortion.
+• One death in United Kingdom: 2005-June 27, a 18-year-old woman, Manon Jones, 6 weeks gestation, died 17 days after initiation of medical abortion.
 It was reported that she died from hypovolemia, an abnormal decrease in blood volume, and shock caused by retained products of conception.
 (14)

 REFERENCES